enepomnyaschih/jwidget/guides/ensample6/README.md

         this.tweets = new JW.ObservableArray();
     };

-Try to open application in browser and run next command in console:
+Try to open application in browser and run the next command in console:

     data.tweets.{@link JW.AbstractArray#add add}(new mt.data.Tweet({
         fullName: "Road Runner",